alexeygrigorev/mlwiki.org/index.php/Chi-Squared_Test_of_Independence.md

 ---
-title: "Chi-Squared Test of Independence"
 layout: default
 permalink: /index.php/Chi-Squared_Test_of_Independence
+tags:
+- r
+- statistical-tests
+- statistics
+title: Chi-Squared Test of Independence
 ---

-# Chi-Squared Test of Independence

 ## Chi-Squared Test of Independence
 This is one of [$\chi^2$ tests](Chi-Squared_Tests)
 - one-way table tests - for testing [Frequency Tables](Frequency_Tables), [Chi-Squared Goodness of Fit Test](Chi-Squared_Goodness_of_Fit_Test)